 The Irish national rugby team (www.irishrugby.ie) plays its three home matches at the Aviva Stadium in Dublin's southern suburb of Ballsbridge.
 The season runs from February to April.

 Spring is in the air, and the whole country is getting ready for arguably the world's most famous parade.
 Dublin's is the biggest, but every town in Ireland holds one.

 St Patrick's Day

-Ireland erupts into one giant celebration on 17 March (www.stpatricksday.ie), but Dublin throws a five-day party around the parade (attended by 600,000), with gigs and festivities that leave the city with a giant hangover.
+Ireland erupts into one giant celebration on 17 March (www.stpatricksday.ie), but Dublin throws a five-day party around the parade (attended by over 750,000 people), with gigs and festivities that leave the city with a giant hangover.

 The weather is getting better, the flowers are beginning to bloom and the festival season begins anew.
 Seasonal attractions start to open up around the middle of the month or at Easter.